WHAT DO WE PROVIDE?

 WHAT ABOUT FOOD?

-If you self-cater then you can arrange to have groceries delivered.
-If you would like to have a cook for daily or evening meals, please ask when you book and it can be arranged.
-There are also many eating out options.
-Within a short walking distance there is Encanta La Vida, a small hotel with dining available if booked ahead.
-Within a half an hour walk there is Martinas, an open air funky bar and restaurant serving lunch and dinners, and Lapa Rios, an eco-tourism resort with gourmet dining and a fabulous view.
+Within a short walking distance there is Encanta La Vida, a small hotel with breakfast lunch and dinner options available.
+Within a half an hour walk there is Martinas, an open-air funky bar and restaurant serving lunch and dinners, and Lapa Rios, an eco-tourism resort with gourmet dining and a fabulous view.
 Further afield by car or a possible calorie burning hike, is Bosque del Cabo, another resort with dining to match its views.
-Head into Puerto Jimenez and there are many options for eating including Carolinas for all day casual and local food and Pizza Mailit in the evenings for the most awesome pizzas and pasta.
+Head into Puerto Jimenez and there are many options for eating including Pizza Mail.it in the evenings for the most awesome pizzas and pasta.

 WHAT ABOUT GROCERIES?